 - Fine-tune designs with real-world details

-- Maintain a record to combat future problems and wrongful accusations
+- Keep a visual record to tackle future issues and false claims

 - Troubleshoot problems

 #2 Microsoft Excel

 I’m a massive Excel fan – I even wrote an article about why it’s awesome for engineers.
 Some ways I use Excel:

 - Write programs for automated problem-solving

 - Handle project budgets and schedules

-Learn as much as you possibly can about Excel, as you’ll use it a lot!
+Learn as much as you can about Excel – you’ll use it loads!

 #3 LED flashlight

-Purchase a trustworthy, durable, and high-powered rechargeable flashlight.
-Also, smaller is better as long as you don’t compromise on the power output.
+Get yourself a reliable, durable, and high-powered rechargeable flashlight.
+Smaller is better, as long as it’s still powerful.

 #4 A second monitor